ansh024/simple-slip/packages/frontend/README.md

 - Automatic field value synchronization when appropriate
 - Proper error handling with toast notifications for improved user feedback

+### Price Board Table Component Investigation (Ongoing)

+We are currently investigating alternative solutions for the Price Board table component due to performance and rendering complexities encountered with the previous `react-window` implementation when handling editable cells in a virtualized list.

+**Current Plan:**
+1.  **AG Grid:** Evaluate AG Grid as a potential all-in-one solution for a feature-rich, editable, and virtualized data grid.
+2.  **React-Virtualized (`Table` component):** If AG Grid is not suitable, explore `react-virtualized/Table` as an alternative, which offers more table-specific features than `react-window`.

+This investigation aims to provide a more robust, performant, and maintainable solution for the Price Board.
+Work related to AG Grid integration will be done on the `ag-grid-integration` branch.

 ## Books Feature

 The Books page provides a clean, connected table-like interface for viewing transaction history: